umeshkumhar/backupdr-client/docs/BackupAPI.md

 # **FetchApplicationOptions**
 > AppClassRest FetchApplicationOptions(ctx, backupid)
 Gets the dynamic list of application options and corresponding default value (if any) for given backup image.
+It requires backupdr.managementServers.manageBackups and backupdr.managementServers.accessSensitiveData (for sensitive backup) IAM permissions

 ### Required Parameters